 While there aren’t any headphones that were specifically made to be worn in a sauna, you’re in luck!
 There are a couple of brands out there that may as well have been!

 Unique open-ear design with 8-hour battery, IP67 waterproof rating, and easy-to-use button controls

 It’s water and dust protection of IP67 puts it slightly above that of Apple AirPods – not only can it withstand splashes of water, it can also withstand a small jet of water.
 So, it’s likely to fare a bit better with the moisture.

 My favorite thing about Aftershokz is their bone conduction technology.
 Instead of going in the ear, it projects the sound as vibrations into your cheekbones.
 So, you can enjoy your music or podcast without worrying about introducing excess bacteria to your ear canal.

 Finally, there is also some anecdotal evidence that these headphones can do okay in the sauna.
 Several of the reviewers mention that they’ve been using their Aftershokz in the sauna with no issues – just try and keep the time spent in the sauna limited.

-A close second would be the Jabra Elite 65t earbuds.
+A close second would be the Jabra Elite Sport Earbuds.
 Their sleek design makes them comfortable to use and fits easily into your pocket.
 These earbuds are meant to get sweat on, rained on, and generally stand up to wet conditions with an IP67 rating of its own.

 Jabra earbuds are also made of titanium and have the same IP55 rating as Aftershokz.
 The most notable difference is that they go in the ear instead of around it.
 However, the rubber tips that go into the ear canal are flexible, which makes them easy to clean and disinfect.